Who We Are

 The NIDIS Program Office resides within the NOAA Climate Program Office, which is part of NOAA’s Office of Oceanic and Atmospheric Research.
 Located in Boulder, Colorado, the NIDIS Program Office is hosted by the Physical Sciences Laboratory in NOAA’s Earth System Research Laboratory.

 Veva Deheza is responsible for the implementation of the Public Law that authorized NIDIS in 2006.
 She supports agency congressional, legislative, and policy priorities to achieve the NIDIS mission, goals, and objectives.
-Veva is a NOAA/NIDIS co-lead on the National Drought Resilience Partnership, and she serves as the NIDIS liaison for the Western Governors’ Association/NOAA memorandum of understanding and the Western States Water Council.
-She oversees a staff that coordinates all NIDIS regional drought early warning systems around the country, ensuring that regional successes and lessons learned are connected and linked to each other to create an integrated national drought early warning information system.
+She is a NOAA/NIDIS co-lead on the National Drought Resilience Partnership, and she serves as the NIDIS liaison for the Western Governors’ Association/NOAA memorandum of understanding and the Western States Water Council.
+Veva Deheza oversees a staff that coordinates all NIDIS regional drought early warning systems around the country, ensuring that regional successes and lessons learned are connected and linked to each other to create an integrated national drought early warning information system.

 Regional Drought Information Coordinators